unsloppy

 What the book generator produces

-The output is a concept packet, not a draft.
+The output is a book concept, not a draft.
 You get a working title with shelf-category clarity, a positioning statement that describes market angle and reader promise, core cast with relational framing, a chapter architecture showing how the book would escalate, and an opening sample that tests whether the voice works at book pace.
 All of this is structured to answer one question: is this idea actually a book?

 A lot of book concepts fall apart at the chapter architecture stage.
 The premise sounds interesting in a sentence.
 When you try to sequence it across twelve chapters, there is not enough pressure variation to sustain reading.
 The generator forces this test early, before you have written fifty pages of a manuscript that was not going to work.